Finding the Right Acne Solution

 Whether you buy an acne treatment system, or you buy products on your own, there are certain kinds of products you will definitely need.
 Here is how you recognize them.

 Your Acne Solution Should Provide a Cleanser that Works on Your Skin

-The purpose of cleansers is to let them do the work of keeping your skin free of dirt, grime, soap film, and excess oil.
-No cleanser is supposed to dry out your skin, because drying out your skin actually makes acne worse.
-No cleanser is supposed to kill all the bacteria on your skin, because small numbers of bacteria are actually beneficial.
-They eat excess sebum.
+The purpose of cleansers is to let them do the work of keeping your skin free of dirt, grime, soap film, and excess oil1.
+No cleanser should dry out your skin, because drying out your skin actually makes acne worse.
+No cleanser should kill all the bacteria on your skin, because bacteria that are part of your natural microbiome are actually beneficial in inhibiting acne2.

 - Make lathers of tiny bubbles, not big bubbles.

 - Never make the skin sting or feel tingly (this is a sign they have destroyed cells in the outer layer of skin).

 - Don’t contain fragrances (these can harm the skin3).